Nissan Murano: Murano CrossCabriolet (2011)

 Nissan premiered the Murano CrossCabriolet at the 2010 Los Angeles Auto Show, marketing it as "the world’s first all wheel drive crossover convertible."

-Nissan began formally marketing the CrossCabriolet with the model year of 2011 — without further refreshes or any other trim levels during its production run.
+Nissan began formally marketing the CrossCabriolet with the 2011 model year — without further refreshes or any other trim levels during its production run.
 The crossover was only offered in the LE trim and had the same engine as a standard Murano.

-The fully automatic, hydraulically operated cloth top has an automatic power latch/unlatch system, rear glass skylight, dual pop-up roll bars, 7.6 ft3 cf cargo capacity with the top down and 12.3 ft3 with the top up — and a Cd of 0.39.
+The fully automatic, hydraulically operated cloth top has an automatic power latch/unlatch system, rear glass skylight, dual pop-up roll bars, 7.6 cuft cf cargo capacity with the top down and 12.3 cuft with the top up — and a Cd of 0.39.
 Its front doors are 7.9 in longer than four door Murano front doors, with structural reinforcement from the A-pillar rearward.

 The Murano CrossCabriolet was discontinued after the 2014 model year.